NingWang1990/machine_learning_kinetics/index.md

 ## Intorduction: using deep learning to learn kinetics of phase transitions

 The phase transition is one of the most important concepts in materials science.
 In experiments, we are nowadays capable to observe the process of phase transitions in in-situ transmission electron microscopy that has resolution down to single atoms.
 In the theoretical aspect, we have been using the phase-field model to model kinetics of phase transitions since three decades ago.
-The question we want to ask: **can machine learn a phase-field model from in-situ experimantal data?**
+The question we want to ask: **can the machine learn a phase-field model from in-situ experimantal data?**